Superrehtard/old_diaspora_wiki/Prettygooddiaspora.md

 - dodgyPod to dodgyPod: the current situation.
 Sent over an SSL channel, with a MagicSig envelope for identifying the sender.
 - dodgyPod to PGPod: since the data comes from a dodgyPod anyway, there is no need to be too fussy about it.
 The dodgyPod will send the current way, without using any PGP, and the PGPod accepts it, just like it would accept data that comes aggregated from outside Diaspora.
 - PGPod to dodgyPod: this is the case we need to talk about. see below.
-- PGPod to PGPod: the ideal case. fully encrypted throughout the client->pod->pod->client path.
+- PGPod to PGPod: the ideal case. fully encrypted throughout the client→pod→pod→client path.
 The client encrypts the data for all recipients of the aspect that the data belongs to, and posts it encrypted through the sender's pod, it stays encrypted while stored, and through the receiver's pod, until it reaches the client of each receiver, where it is finally decrypted.
 A PGPod never gets to see a user's private key, and never decrypts data that passes through it (except maybe for discovery and/or user search, if enabled).

 making dodgyPods PGP-ready.
 -----------------